amitru/sentiment-service/README.md

 # sentiment-service
-Java Implementation of Sentiment Service
+Java Implementation of Sentiment Service using Angular-8 and Microservices.

 There are 4 main components inside the sentiment-service repository.